 More information can be found here: Vaccination Considerations for People who are Pregnant or Breastfeeding | CDC

-Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions may be at higher risk for severe illness from COVID-19.
+Based on currently available information and clinical expertise, older adults and people of all ages who have serious underlying medical conditions may be at higher risk for severe illness from COVID-19.

 Who has an increased risk for severe illness from COVID-19?

 Persons with certain underlying medical conditions **

 - Chronic kidney disease